Bald Butte Lavender Farm

 Watering

 During their first growing season young lavender plants should be well watered to encourage good root development prior to winter dormancy.
 In the hot summer months water several times per week based on plant and garden conditions.
 For example, in the Palouse region of southeastern Washington we water every 2nd or 3rd day during our long hot dry summers.
 You should always water from below.
 Our farm uses a drip tape irrigation system.
 Watering from above can lead to fungal disease, plants that splay open in the center, and greater weed growth.
 Once lavender is more established in the 2nd or 3rd year the plants are fairly drought tolerant and don’t need frequent watering.
 Plants, however, should be deeply watered once every week or two weeks depending on dryness, when flowering to increase quality and yield, and following harvest to increase shoot growth and stimulate more flowering stems for next season.
-Remember, lavender thrive in well-drained soils and do not like their roots in standing water which can cause root rot.
+Watering should be stopped in September to promote hardening prior to the onset of winter.
+Remember, lavender thrive in well-drained soils and do not like their roots in standing water which can lead to root rot.

 The Bald Butte Lavender Farm's drip tape irrigation system in west lavender field.